Paleis Het Loo Overview By Night Header

 Palace Het Loo

-The project consists of one complex that houses one of our national museums, the former Royal Palace.
-Paleis Het Loo is being renovated and expanded to fulfill its role and mission even better in the future: a growing number of visitors, more accessible and more space for exhibitions without changing the face of the palace.
-That is why the former Royal Palace is undergoing a large-scale renovation and a large underground expansion is being realized.
+The project consists of a single complex that houses one of our national museums, the former Royal Palace.
+Paleis Het Loo has been renovated and expanded to better fulfill its role and mission in the future: a growing number of visitors, more accessible and more space for exhibitions without altering the appearance of the palace.
+Therefore, the former Royal Palace underwent a major renovation and a major underground expansion.
+On April 21, 2023, the renovated Palace was opened by King Willem-Alexander.

 Apeldoorn